*All Scripture citations are taken from the New American Standard Bible.

 What is clearly stated in this verse, is that “overcoming” (an ongoing, lifelong act), is what is required to be “clothed in white garments.”
 Further, it is quite clear that one’s name can in fact be “erased” from the Lamb’s “book of life.

 Am I saying that once a Believer’s name is written in the Lamb’s Book of Life when they confess Him as Lord, their name can be thereafter removed?
 No, that’s not what I’m saying—it is what Scripture is saying!
-You may wish to read it again.
+You may wish to read Revelation 3:5 again.

 Mark 13:13 reads:

 “You will be hated by all because of My name, but the one who endures to the end, he will be saved.”

 If you are not, with increased frequency, being “hated by all” presently, you will be, soon enough, for the Spirit of Antichrist has wholly enveloped this once-great nation.
 Such the spirit was granted fully liberty to saturate the nation between 2008 and 2016, as a form of God’s judgment.
 This saturation remains.
 Beyond this sobering reality however, lay the very clear warning that we must “endure to the end,” to be saved.
 Am I saying that unless you endure to the end, you will not be saved?
 No, Scripture is saying such!
 You may wish to re-read this verse.

 “Pay close attention to yourself and to your teaching; persevere in these things, for as you do this you will ensure salvation for yourself and for those who hear you.”

 This is most pointedly an admonition to those who choose to teach, which includes a great many of us.
 Pay special attention to the word “persevere” – this recurring theme within what I am now sharing with you.
 As we “persevere” in “paying close attention to ourselves,” we “ensure salvation.”
 Am I saying that it is only perseverance which will ensure your salvation?
 No, Scripture is saying such!
 You may wish to re-read this verse.